farirpgs/fari-community/public/catalog/creators/fari-rpgs/breathless/index.md

 ## Loot Checks

-When the fiction allows it, you can make a loot check to scavenge for tools, weapons, med kits, etc. Be careful of what is lurking in the shadow.
-When you do a loot check, roll a d20.
+When the fiction allows it, you can make a loot check to scavenge for tools, weapons, med kits, etc. You start with a d12 loot die, which steps down after each usage.
+When you loot, roll your current loot die and interpret the result.
+You may continue to use the loot die when it is a d4, at your own risk.
+To reset your loot die to its initial rating, you need to catch your breath.

+- On a 1-2, trouble is here...
-- On a 1, something bad happens.
+- On a 3-4, there is trouble ahead...
-- On a 15-16, you find a d6 item.
+- On a 5-6, add a d6 item.
-- On a 17-18, you find a d8 item.
+- On a 7-8, add a d8 item.
-- On a 19-20, you find a d10 item —or— a med kit.
+- On a 9-10, add a d10 item or a med kit.
+- On a 11-12, add a d12 item or a med kit.

 ## Backpack